Chester Alan Arthur Biography

 After leaving the military, Arthur returned to his legal practice.
-His close friendship with former New York Governor and U.S. Senator Edwin Morgan raised Arthur’s reputation within the New York State Republican Party.
+His close friendship with Morgan raised Arthur’s reputation within the New York State Republican Party.
 Eschewing public office, Arthur preferred working behind the scenes promoting the interests of New York’s Republican politicians.
 He quickly advanced through the ranks of the party’s leadership after becoming a protégé of U.S. Senator Roscoe Conkling, head of the state Republican political machine.
-By 1868, the party leadership selected Arthur as chairman of the New York City Republican executive committee.
+By 1868, the party leadership selected Arthur as chair of the New York City Republican executive committee.

 Arthur’s loyal support of Conkling paid off handsomely.
 In 1871, at Conkling’s request, Republican President Ulysses S. Grant appointed Arthur to the lucrative position of the Collector of the Port of New York.
 When Arthur assumed his new position on December 1, 1871, he oversaw roughly 1,000 workers who enforced federal tariffs in the nation’s busiest port.

 Arthur used his authority to reward Republican Party members with government jobs.
 In return, workers affirmed their loyalty to the party by making “voluntary” donations regularly.
 In Arthur’s defense, the custom of awarding government jobs based upon patronage or loyalty to a political party was not new to American politics.
-During Democratic President Andrew Jackson’s tenure (1829-1837) the practice was so rampant that people derisively labeled it the “spoils system,” meaning to the victors go the spoils.
-Although Arthur championed the spoils system, there is little, if any, evidence that he benefitted monetarily from the practice.
+During the tenure of Andrew Jackson, from 1829 through 1837, the practice was so rampant that people derisively labeled it the “spoils system,” meaning to the victors go the spoils.
+Although Arthur championed the spoils system, there is little evidence that he benefitted monetarily from the practice.
 Still, his position enhanced his status and power within the Republican Party.